MargaritD/javascript-tutorial-en/1-js/04-object-basics/02-garbage-collection/article.md

 user = null;
 ```

-...Then the object is still reachable via `admin` global variable, so it's in memory.
+...Then the object is still reachable via the `admin` global variable, so it's in memory.
 If we overwrite `admin` too, then it can be removed.

 ## Interlinked objects